gotvc/got/docs/cli.md

 ### `got clobber <path>`
 This overwrites the data in the working tree at path with whatever is in the active volume

+### `got check`
+Runs validation checks on the snapshots in the current history and their filesystems.